Inverse Contextual Bandits: Learning How Behavior Evolves over Time: Experimental Details

-\item \textit{Preference-based IRL:} We have maximized the likelihood given in \citet{brown2019extrapolating} using the Adam optimizer with a learning rate of $0.001$, $\beta_1=0.9$ and $\beta_2=0.999$ until convergence, that is when the likelihood stopped improving for $100$ consecutive iterations.
+\item \textit{T-REX}: We have maximized the likelihood given in \cite{brown2019extrapolating} using the Adam optimizer with a learning rate of $0.001$, $\beta_1=0.9$ and $\beta_2=0.999$ until convergence, that is when the likelihood stopped improving for $100$ iterations.

-\item \textit{ICB under Model~\ref{asm:bandit}:} We have set $\sigma=0.25$, $\alpha=25$, and $N=1000$.
-When taking gradient steps, we have used the RMSprop optimizer with a learning rate of $0.1$ and a discount factor of $0.9$.
-We have run our algorithm for $100$ iterations.
+\item \textit{B-ICB}: We have set $\sigma=0.10$, $\alpha=20$, and $N=1000$ (with an additional $1000$ samples as burn-in).
+When taking gradient steps, we have used the RMSprop optimizer with a learning rate of $0.001$ and a discount factor of $0.9$.
+We have run our algorithm for $100$ iterations. \end{itemize}